-Students often use the Counselling Service when they want to talk about adjustment to University, coping with homesickness, study pressures, reducing stress, overcoming procrastination, relationship issues, or family problems.
+Students often use the Counselling Service when they want to talk about adjusting to university, coping with homesickness, managing study pressures, reducing stress, overcoming procrastination, managing health issues, dealing with relationship or family problems.

-The Counselling Service aims to encourage academic success and to assist students to increase their enjoyment of study and University life, by helping to reduce the effects of stress and anxiety caused by study, personal or family pressures.
+Counsellors encourage academic success and assist students to increase their enjoyment of study and University life, by helping reduce the effects of stress and anxiety caused by study, personal or family pressures.

-- Information and advice — in person, by telephone, or e-mail
+- Information and advice — in person, by phone, or e-mail

-- Referral to counselling services in your area (where possible) for those seeking long term or specialised counselling
+- Referral to counselling services in your area for long term or specialised counselling

 Are you concerned about another student?